Most people know that superstars Gal Gadot and Barbra Streisand are Jewish, but did you know the following celebrities

 Super famous rapper Drake was raised Jewish, courtesy of his mom.

 His Canadian mom descends from Lithuanian and Russian Jews.
-While his dad is a black musician from the United States.
+His dad is a black musician from the United States.

 Drake was born in Canada; his parents divorced when he was five.
 Drake and his mom went to live in the house of his maternal uncle.
 So Drake grew up in an affluent Jewish neighborhood in Toronto and attended a public school frequented by Jewish kids.

 Drake had a small bar mitzvah because his mom’s financial situation was tight.
 But he promised himself that if he became rich, he would celebrate another more splendid one.
 In 2012, he did.
 The video for his song ‘HYFR’ shows an adult Drake and his friends celebrating his re-bar mitzvah (the video is above).
 It even includes shots inside a Miami synagogue.

 In 2017, Drake also threw a bar mitzvah-themed birthday party.
 Needless to say, Drake identifies as a Jew.